sydney-mayer/CPT-Work/README.md

                             print('you do not have the wits to defeat the forest of') print('riddles.')
                             print('GAME OVER')
+                            #incorrect asnwer means the player loses
                 else:
                     print(' ')
                     print('You decide to go right and fall into quick sand.
 You') print('have no way of saving yourself and you become one with') print('the forest of riddles.')
                     print('GAME OVER')
+                    #going RIGHT leads to a game over
             else:
                 print(' ')
                 print('The old woman laughs in triumph.
 She speaks:')